winitzki/scall/tutorial/programming_dhall.md

 #### Creating finite streams

-Let us now see how to create stream values.
-We begin with finite streams.
+To see how to create stream values, begin with finite streams.

 To create an empty stream, we specify a "step" function that immediately returns `Nil` and ignores its argument.
 We still need to supply a "seed" value, even though we will never use it.